- We advise you to exercise a high degree of caution in Tanzania, including Zanzibar, because of the risk of serious crime.

 Please also refer to our general air travel page for information on aviation safety and security.

-When you are in Tanzania (including Zanzibar), be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
-Research local laws before travelling.
+You are subject to the local laws of Tanzania, including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+But we can't get you out of trouble or out of jail.
+Research laws before travelling, especially for an extended stay.

 The possession of pornographic material is illegal.

-Some homosexual activity is illegal and penalties may include imprisonment.
-Homosexual activity is frowned upon by some members of the community, and may lead to harassment by the public and/or police.
+Homosexual activity is illegal and penalties may include imprisonment.
 See our LGBTI travellers page.

 Photography around military zones, military assets and of military personnel is prohibited.